vwschan9/ubc-webwork-workshops/WeBWorK-workshop-exercises/WeBWorK workshop - GitHub exercise 2.md

 3. Copy and paste the code of the problem you modified earlier in workshop into the file.

 4. Commit new file to a new branch.
-Add a title for your commit (other than the default) if you wish, select "€œCreate new branch" and name your branch "username-exercise-2A".
+Add a title for your commit (other than the default) if you wish, select "â‚¬Å“Create new branch" and name your branch "username-exercise-2A".
 Click on "Propose new file".

 5. Create a pull request.
 The next page allows you to create a pull request with one click.
 Click on "Create pull request".